syncfusion-content/wpf-docs/wpf/PivotGrid/Selection.md

 # Selection

-PivotGrid supports excel-like **Cell Selection** where you can select grid value cells as like in MS-Excel.
-It is possible to select the entire row or column and group of cells with or without header cells as per your requirement.
+PivotGrid provides support to select entire row or column as well as group of cells with or without header cells based on your requirement.
+It is similar to cell selection in MS Excel.

-Property

-* **AllowSelection** - Gets or sets whether to enable or disable the selection behavior for cells.
-* **AllowSelectionWithHeaders** - Gets or sets whether to enable or disable the selection behavior along with headers when selecting the cells

-## Defining the properties in PivotGrid

-###Allow Selection
+## Cell Selection

-The property **AllowSelection** can be used to achieve selection behavior in PivotGrid.
+The `AllowSelection` property can be used to achieve selection behavior in PivotGrid.
 It can be done either through *XAML* or *Code-behind*.

-If through **XAML**, please refer the below code snippet.
+If through *XAML*, please refer the below code sample.

 {% highlight xaml %}